laila12399/lailascoaching/content/how-to-deal-with-bullying-at-work.md

 Often workplace bullying takes the shape of allusive remarks or hints, with suggestive or disparaging undertones.
 This oblique indirect technique of bullying can be especially challenging to manage.

-It may be subtle, less obvious- almost to the extend where mentioning it or complaining about it could seem ‘ridiculous’.
+It may be cunning and less obvious- almost to the extend where mentioning it or complaining about it could seem ‘ridiculous’.

 ## :satellite: Can it be predicted?